 Giving up, I close my eyes

 The flashing lights could be streetlights, headlights, or even hallucinations from exhaustion.
-This adds to the idea of a mind caught between wakefulness and sleep.
+He seems to be caught between wakefulness and sleep.

-“Giving up” suggests the frustration is becoming too much to handle.
+He’s “giving up” because the frustration is becoming too much to handle.

-Closing his eyes might mean temporarily surrendering to fatigue or simply looking inward for inspiration.
+Closing his eyes might mean temporarily surrendering to fatigue or maybe looking inward for inspiration.

 Chorus: The Mysterious Title